 Please visit the Richmond Council website for application deadlines and appeals process.

 The School Day

 The school day begins at 8.55am with registration, however children may be dropped off from 8.45am.
 The school day finishes at 3.15pm for Foundation Stage and KS1 and 3.20pm for KS2.
+The total time this amounts to is 32.5 hours over the course of the week.
 Please make sure your child comes to school punctually.
 The beginning of the day is a very important teaching time, when activities and tasks for the day are explained in detail.

 The children enter their classrooms via the external doors.
 For security reasons it is essential that you always deliver and collect your child from this door.
 If someone else is collecting your child, please write this on the sign up sheet on the door.